 Mrs. Indira Gandhi, the former Indian Prime Minister has made an appearance in the New?

-Mrs. Indira Gandhi, the former Indian Prime Minister has made an appearance in the New Delhi Magistrate's Court.
+Background: Mrs. Indira Gandhi, the former Indian Prime Minister has made an appearance in the New Delhi Magistrate's Court.
 She was charged with refusing to testify before a government commission, inquiring into the excesses allegedly committed during her twenty-one months of emergency rule.

 SYNOPSIS: Security was tight outside the New Delhi Magistrate's Court.
 Mrs. Gandhi's supporters were there in force and making themselves heard.